NjegosP/interviewQuestions/js/questions.md

 ### 11. **What is event delegation in JavaScript and why is it useful?**

-**Sample Answer**:
-Event delegation is a technique where a single event listener is added to a parent element instead of multiple listeners to individual child elements.
+**Event delegation** is a technique where a single event listener is added to a parent element instead of multiple listeners to individual child elements.
 It leverages event bubbling, allowing efficient handling of events for dynamic or large lists of elements.
 This improves performance and simplifies code.

 **Connected Questions**: [#3](#3)